-The company commissions and pays compensation for advice and guidance relating to reform of the Group's audit functions to Deloitte Touche Tohmatsu LLC.
+The company commissions and pays compensation for advice and guidance relating to accounting matters and disclosure of information to Deloitte Touche Tohmatsu LLC.

 (4) Policy on dismissal of accounting auditors or decision against reappointment

 When a condition that corresponds to any of the reasons for dismissal prescribed in the items of paragraph (1), Article 340 of the Companies Act exists, and dismissal is deemed to be reasonable, the Audit Committee shall dismiss the accounting auditors with the agreement of all members of the Audit Committee.
 In this case, a member of the Audit Committee appointed by the Audit Committee shall report the dismissal of the accounting auditors and the reason for the dismissal at the first General Meeting of Shareholders following the dismissal.